 History of the Black World Wrestling Champions

-A number of black wrestlers would hold their World Title.
+Several black wrestlers would hold their World Title.
 The first of these men was Charles Wright, a future member of the aforementioned Nation of Domination stable, wrestling under the moniker Soultaker.
 He won the USWA Title from Jerry Lawler on October 23, 1989.
 Neither of these title changes is acknowledged by the Texas branch of the USWA.
 King Cobra was next.
-He also defeated Jerry Lawler becoming World Champion on August 27, 1990.
+He also defeated Jerry Lawler, becoming World Champion on August 27, 1990.
 He would later be stripped of the title after no-showing a defense.
-The WCWA leaves, severing ties, with the USWA.
+The WCWA leaves, severing ties with the USWA.
 Jerry Lawler won the title, again, after a tournament to crown a new champion.

 History of the Black World Wrestling Champions